palahmd/drl_mi_quadcopter/README.md

-# Deep Reinforcement Learning-based Control for the Quadcopter with model-indications - using RaiSim v1.1.0
+# Deep Reinforcement Learning-based Control for the Quadcopter with Model Indications - using RaiSim v1.1.0
 This repository is part of the study Thesis "Deep Reinforcement Learning-based Control for the Quadcopter with Model-Indications".
 The DRL-based controller is trained in a two-staged training approach as illustrated in the Figure below.
 In the first training stage, a pre-training of the controller is performed with an Imitation Learning algorithm where an initial policy is trained with the Data Aggregation (DAgger) method.
 The supervised learning objective